Get expert tips for creating successful healthcare PPC marketing campaigns in this highly regulated industry.

-LegitScript can take a while to get approved and should be done before the campaign is built out.
-This approval needs to be done if there’s any prescriptions on your site or addiction services.
+LegitScript can take a while to get approved and should be done before PPC campaigns are built out.
+This approval must be done if there are any prescriptions or addiction services on your site.

-For example, any mention of Botox will cause your site to get flagged if you don’t have LegitScript approval, even if you aren’t targeting Botox in your keywords.
-This is common for businesses such as medical spas.
+For example, any mention of Botox will cause your site to be flagged without LegitScript approval.
+This is true even if you aren’t targeting Botox in your keywords, which is common for businesses such as medical spas.

-Some industries have regulations about using words like “best” and “will” — think: copy such as “the best healthcare” and “we will cure your pain.”
-Google won’t necessarily flag this, but it could cause problems for the client.
-That’s why we say it’s best practice to avoid it.
+Some industries have regulations about using words like “best” and “will.”
+This includes statements like “the best healthcare” and “we will cure your pain.”
+Google won’t necessarily flag these, but such statements could potentially cause problems for the client.
+That’s why we say it’s best practice to avoid them.